 The Happy Momentum Mantra

-This mantra — the same mantra I used to overcome depression — is for you.
-Here’s why I wrote it and how you can download it.
+This mantra — the same mantra I used to overcome depression — is free for you.
+Here’s why I wrote it and how you can make it yours.

 I have a copy of the Holstee Manifesto at my desk at work.
 I don’t remember how I found it online, but when I read it, I couldn’t help but buy it.